 - The faculty advisor (chair of graduate committee) must provide a memo to the International Student Advisor stating that you (the student) are making satisfactory progress toward completion of the degree program and that the expected date of completion of the degree program is mo/day/year.
 If you are defending a thesis or project, the anticipated defense date must be included.

-- Graduate students : Contact the grad school and request they prepare an OPT Letter for our office verifying your status.
+- Graduate students: Complete the Graduate School OPT Request Form for the OPT Letter for our office verifying your status.
 The Graduate School staff will deliver the letter and a copy of your advancement to candidacy directly to the International Advisor.
 If you have not completed your advancement to candidacy the Graduate School cannot process your OPT letter.

 - The student completes the Form I-765 – only one copy is necessary.
 Instructions for Form I-765 Type (or complete online and print) the information if possible.
 If you complete the form by hand, make sure each letter is very clear so that your employment authorization has the correct spelling.
 Sign and date it.
 Make sure that you check the box requesting employment authorization.
 The address entered on the form is where all correspondence and the EAD card will be mailed.
 You may use the International Programs & Initiatives address if you are not certain that your address will remain valid until you receive your EAD.